 Foster Hero FAQ

 Cats/Dogs with medical needs

 Cats/Dogs who need a break from shelter life

 To care for and love the animal until it is ready for adoption

-To contact the foster manager if the animal becomes ill
+Contact the foster coordinator if the animal becomes ill

 To bring the foster in for appointments and to meet potential adopters

 We try our best to provide the tools you need to care for the animals.
 However, the program runs on donations so we cannot guarantee that we will always have supplies to offer.
 You may be asked to provide food, litter, toys, dishes, etc.

 Can I foster if I work a full-time job?